Which Contract Should the Packers Prioritize Between Two Pass Catchers

 In this story:

-The NFL offseason is less than a week away from the legal tampering period to kick off in earnest.
+The NFL offseason is less than a week away from the start of the legal-tampering period.

 One other piece of business that will continue to be a point of emphasis is the retention of players who are set to hit free agency before the start of 2027.

-The two most obvious extension candidates, however, are tight end Tucker Kraft, and wide receiver Christian Watson.
+The two most obvious extension candidates, however, are tight end Tucker Kraft and receiver Christian Watson.

 Both players have established themselves as focal points of the offense, and one could be left to wonder what an offense with both of them fully healthy and at the peak of their powers could look like.